 Bob Hendrix traveled all the way from Dothan, AL, for robotic by-pass surgery at the Erlanger Heart and Lung Institute.
 He’s so glad he made the trip.

 Mike Dinger - Severe Mitral Valve Regurgitation

 Mike Dinger considered traveling to Nashville or Atlanta for treatment of his mitral valve regurgitation.
 Instead, he's glad he chose the Erlanger Heart & Lung Institute where he found a team of top-notch heart doctors right in Chattanooga.
 “Everything we experienced exceeded all our expectations.”

 Nearly a quarter of the 2.7 million people who have atrial fibrillation (AFib) don’t have symptoms that would usually show up on a typical EKG.
 Erlanger Employee Linda Leverett was one of those people.
 Linda is grateful that her “Silent AFib” was detected, and then corrected through a minimally-invasive ablation procedure.

-Ken Douglas - Heart Attack
+Teresa Bailey - Heart Attack

 Anne Everling - Cardiac Arterial Dissection

 Anne Everling survived a sudden cardiac arterial dissection after being treated by the cardiologists at Erlanger.

 Ernie McCarson - Coronary Arterie Disease / Severe Blockage